Home > Best Time to Visit Switzerland

-Best Time for Snow Sports: Switzerland is famous for skiing and boarding, with the best snow typically in January and February, although the first high-elevation slopes typically open in November and close in March.
+- Best Time for Snow Sports: Switzerland is famous for skiing and snowboarding, with the best snow typically in January and February, although the first high-elevation slopes typically open in November and close in March.

-High Season: (mid-June through mid-September, mid-December through February) Switzerland has two high seasons, basically the peak of summer and most of winter, starting just before Christmas stretching through February due to the popularity of both hiking and snow sports here.
+- High Season (mid-June through mid-September, mid-December through February): Switzerland has two high seasons, basically the peak of summer and most of the winter, starting just before Christmas stretching through February due to the popularity of both hiking and snow sports here.
 This is when you’ll find the biggest crowds and the highest prices of the year when it comes to accommodation and airfare.

-Shoulder Season: (Mid-April through mid-June and mid-September through mid-October) The shoulder season occurs from the middle of spring until just before summer and around the first month of fall.
+- Shoulder Season (Mid-April through mid-June and mid-September through mid-October): The shoulder season in Switzerland occurs from the middle of spring until just before summer and around the first month of fall.
 It can be a great time to enjoy hiking with pleasant temperatures and few crowds.
 You might find some discounted airfares and hotel rates too.

-Low Season: (mid-October through mid-December and mid-March through mid-April) The low season occurs outside of peak hiking and skiing times, but it’s a good time to visit if you’re looking for more budget-friendly airfare and room rates.
+- Low Season (mid-October through mid-December and mid-March through mid-April): The low season in Switzerland occurs outside of peak hiking and skiing times, but it’s a good time to visit if you’re looking for more budget-friendly airfare and room rates.
 While it may be damp and chilly, there’s likely to be a lot less shoulder-rubbing when enjoying the sights.